Clearing and Settlement Process in Stock Markets

 There is very little risk, as clearing corporations guarantee the trades.
 The system is fully regulated by SEBI to protect investors.

-Intraday trades are squared off on the same day and don’t go through settlement.
-Only delivery-based trades follow the clearing and settlement process.
+Intraday trades are squared off on the same day and do not result in delivery of shares.
+However, they still go through the clearing process, and only the net profit or loss is settled in cash.